 Implementing a 3rd party distribution system in emerging markets can be a challenging undertaking.
 Often distributors don’t have the required skills and need additional support and training to be successful.
 Below are some issues to consider when working with distributors in more challenging environments.

-Supply chain skills development – In emerging markets, distributors often lack dedicated supply chain professionals with the necessary skills.
-Often supply chain professionals have received no formal training.
-For any principal working with a distributor, it is important to conduct a skills gap analysis to determine the training recruitment needs.
+In emerging markets, distributors often lack dedicated supply chain professionals with the necessary skills.
+Often, supply chain professionals have received no formal training.
+For any company working with a distributor, it is essential to conduct a skills gap analysis to determine the training recruitment needs.

-On a recent project in East Africa, I was struck by the fact that distributors are expected to cover a large territory, but most had a very poor understanding of the cost to serve and how to determine it.
+On a recent project in East Africa, I was struck by the fact that distributors are expected to cover a vast territory, but most had a very poor understanding of the cost to serve and how to determine it.
 Putting pressure on distribution partners to reduce cost is one thing, but when service partners fail, it can have a severe effect on the whole supply chain.

-Financial management – A few years back we ran a project in for a consumer packaged goods company in Sri Lanka.
-During our assessments it became apparent that most of the distributors were going out of business due to poor cash flow and working capital management.
-Many distributors provided credit to smaller outlets to expand their business.
-The distributors lacked the required skills to keep track of debtors.
+A few years back, we ran a project in for a consumer packaged goods company in Sri Lanka.
+During our assessment, it became apparent that most of the distributors were going out of business due to poor cash flow and working capital management.
+Many distributors provided credit to smaller outlets to expand their business, but lacked the required skills to keep track of debtors.

 Working with any new distributor provides challenges in any market.
 However, in emerging markets, distributors often need a lot more support with their system and skills development.